HMS Dee (1903)

 HMS Dee was a Palmer Type River Class Destroyer ordered by the Royal Navy under the 1901–1902 Naval Estimates.
 Named after the River Dee near Liverpool, England, she was the fourth ship to carry this name since it was introduced in 1814 for a 20-gun 6th rate sold in 1819.

 Construction

 She was laid down on 5 March 1902 at the Palmer’s shipyard at Jarrow and launched on 10 September 1903.
 She was completed in May 1904.
 Her original armament was to be the same as the Turleback torpedo boat destroyers that preceded her.
 In 1906 the Admiralty decided to upgrade the armament by landing the five 6-pounder naval guns and shipping three 12-pounder 8 hundredweight (cwt) guns.
-Two would be mounted abeam at the foc'x'le break and the third gun would be mounted on the quarterdeck.
+Two would be mounted abeam at the foc's'le break, and the third gun would be mounted on the quarterdeck.

 Pre-War

 After commissioning she was assigned to China Station in late 1904.

 In September 1905 HMS Dee under the command of Lieutenant Commander Harold E Sullivan, RN, while accompanying HMS Exe encountered a severe typhoon between Wei-hai-wei and Shanghai.
 Both ships weathered the storm and proved the seaworthiness of the River Class design.

 On 30 August 1912 the Admiralty directed all destroyer classes were to be designated by alpha characters starting with the letter 'A'.
 The ships of the River Class were assigned to the E Class.
 After 30 September 1913, she was known as an E Class destroyer and had the letter ‘E’ painted on the hull below the bridge area and on either the fore or aft funnel.